Dust removal timescale in galaxies across cosmic time: Discussion

 \subsubsection{SN shock dust destruction}

-SN shocks heat and accelerate the gas, enhancing dust-gas collisions and returning grain material to the gas phase as metals.
+Supernova shocks heat and accelerate the gas, enhancing dust-gas collisions and returning grain material to the gas phase as metals.
 This process is called sputtering and can effectively destroy dust grains.
 The destruction of dust by SNe, like astration, is closely linked to the star formation activity of a galaxy.
 The efficiency of massive star formation, and consequently the rate of their explosions impacting the ISM, depends on the galaxy's IMF.
 Galaxies with a top-heavy IMF, for instance, will produce a greater number of massive stars.
 The efficiency of dust destruction by SN shocks will impact the evolution of the ISM, particularly as they slow down or stop the formation of massive stars.

-\subsubsection{AGN Feedback}
+\subsubsection{AGN feedback}

-AGN-driven outflows effectively remove or heat the ISM, especially at high redshifts where AGNs are more common due to gas inflows and mergers \citep[e.g.][]{Hopkins2006}.
-The AGN fraction increases as galaxy merging progresses \citep[e.g.][]{Ellison2011}. \citet{Comerford2024} observed an excess of AGNs in mergers, relative to non-mergers, of 1.8 in major and 1.5 in minor mergers from MaNGA data, with similar results from SDSS and GAMA samples \citep[e.g.][]{Driver2011, Gao2020}. \citet{Pantoni2021} analysed 11 DSFGs at \(z \sim 2\) detected in the (sub-) millimetre regime and identified AGN feedback signatures in four of them based on X-ray and radio data.
+Active-galactic-nucleus-driven outflows effectively remove or heat the ISM, especially at high redshifts where AGNs are more common due to gas inflows and mergers \citep[e.g.][]{Hopkins2006}.
+The AGN fraction increases as galaxy merging progresses \citep[e.g.][]{Ellison2011}. \citet{Comerford2024} observed an excess of AGNs in mergers, relative to non-mergers, of 1.8 in major and 1.5 in minor mergers from MaNGA (Mapping Nearby Galaxies at Apache Point Observatory; \citealt{Bundy2015, Law2015}) data, with similar results from SDSS (Sloan Digital Sky Survey) and GAMA samples \citep[e.g.][]{Driver2011, Gao2020}. \citet{Pantoni2021} analysed 11 DSFGs at \(z \sim 2\) detected in the (sub-) millimetre regime and identified AGN feedback signatures in four of them based on X-ray and radio data.

-AGN duty cycles (period of AGN activity) typically are much less than a Gyr \citep[e.g.][]{Novak2011}, with outflows operating on timescales of a few hundred million years \citep{Hardcastle2018}, aligning with the 0.4\,Gyr dust removal timescale in our high-\(z\) sample.
+Active galactic nucleus duty cycles (periods of AGN activity) typically are much less than 1 Gyr \citep[e.g.][]{Novak2011}, with outflows operating on timescales of a few hundred million years \citep{Hardcastle2018}, aligning with the 0.4\,Gyr dust removal timescale in our high-\(z\) sample.
 Observationally, \citet{Singh2024} found quiescent galaxies at \(z \sim 3.1\) where quenching timescales remain under 500\,Myr due to AGN feedback and morphological quenching. \citet{Sato2024} reported dust removal timescales of 0.2–0.7\,Gyr in quiescent galaxies at $z = 3$--4, mainly driven by AGN activity, supporting our finding of shorter dust removal timescales with redshift.